The Effect of Stress on Your Heart

 Tips for Reducing Stress and the Risk of Heart Disease

 If you smoke, drink too much alcohol, or abuse drugs, quitting is the best thing you can do for your health.
 However, it could be challenging to break the addiction on your own.
-Feel free to ask your primary care provider at Western Maryland Health System for resources or consider checking into a treatment program if your life is unmanageable due to drug or alcohol use.
+Feel free to ask your primary care provider at UPMC Western Maryland for resources or consider checking into a treatment program if your life is unmanageable due to drug or alcohol use.

 Eating a healthy diet and getting moderate exercise helps to reduce stress and your risk of heart disease as well.
 If your diet is very unhealthy or you’re mostly sedentary, ask your primary care provider for help getting started.
 It’s also important to make sure that you get enough rest.